 For some reason, everyone thinks the Vibrato is a whitefish lure, but that couldn’t be farther from the truth.
 To date, I have caught whitefish, lake trout, perch, pike, crappie, brook trout, smallmouth bass, jack crevalle and mackerel on the Sebile Vibrato.
 It got popular on Lake Simcoe for catching whitefish, but the Vibrato is my “sneak attack” lure when ice fishing for Lake Simcoe perch, especially when they are suspended and tight-lipped.
 Much like the Slabgrabber, I start by dropping this to the bottom, rip it to create a dust plume, then start working it through the water column.
 I use small rod movements to impart action into the Vibrato, only occasionally let it rest.
 The beauty of the Vibrato is how little movement you need to impart with your rod to make it come alive in the water.
 The slightest twitch of the rod will make the lure shimmer and thump.
 When I do let the lure rest, it hangs horizontally like a baitfish naturally would.
 It really is designed to be an all-around fish killer!

-Come ice fishing season, most lakes around Southern Ontario get a lot of angling pressure, Lake Simcoe is one of the heaviest pressured.
-Finding cooperative Lake Simcoe perch might sound like the hard part, but with a little research, it isn’t all that hard.
-They are predictable and there is a lot of information online to help get you on the ice and over some perch.
-Once you find perch, dropdown any one of these baits, slow down, and I am sure you will get into more jumbo perch than you your average angler.
+Come ice fishing season, most lakes around Southern Ontario get a lot of angling pressure.
+Lake Simcoe is one of the heaviest pressured.
+Finding cooperative Lake Simcoe perch might sound like the hard part.
+With a little research, it isn’t all that hard.
+They are predictable.
+And there is a lot of information online to help get you on the ice and over some perch.
+Once you find perch, dropdown any one of these baits, slow down.
+I am sure you will get into more jumbo perch than you your average angler.